cheese-tart/Bimmer-Builder/README.md

 # Bimmer Builder
-A full-stack web application that allows BMW owners to find aftermarket parts based on the model and generation of their car
+A full-stack web application that allows BMW owners to find automotive parts based on the model and generation of their car

 ## Key Features
 - **Easy parts search:** Procurs list of filtered parts based on user-inputted vehicle model and generation